playfulprogramming/playfulprogramming/content/crutchcorn/posts/pfp-this-is-learning-merger/index.md

 As both organizations have scaled, we've faced different challenges:

 - For TiL, they've remained focused on the content.
-This has meant that they have a strong repertoire of content, but have focused less on other avenues of growth: branding, a custom website, and non-authoring community outreach.
+This has meant that they have a strong repertoire of content, but have focused less on other avenues of growth.

 - Contrarily, PFP has developed a powerful brand, a "uniquely ours" website, and a larger community in our Discord.
 We're proud of what we've put out, but it does mean that our content catalog is comparatively weak.